 to which the tractor hooks to pull.

-Turbine: An engine using the
+Turbine: An engine using the exploding

-exploding fuel to drive rotary fan blades,
+fuel to drive rotary fan blades, creating the

-Turbo: Turbocharger (an exhaust
+Turbo: Turbocharger (an exhaust powered

-powered compressor adding power to the basic
+compressor adding power to the basic engine

-engine by adding more air).
+by adding more air).

 TWD: Two wheel drive truck.